cernylab/dnatco/README.md

 npm run build-dev
 ```

-By default, ReDNATCO will be built into the `dist` subdirectory.
+By default, DNATCO will be built into the `dist` subdirectory.

 #### Continuous incremental builds

-This will produce an unoptimized build of ReDNATCO.
+This will produce an unoptimized build of DNATCO.
 Unoptimized build has a considerably larger size but the generated code is more readable and it takes less time to build.
 It is highly recommended to use `build-dev` for development purposes.

 If the code build successfully, you may also run
 ```
 npm run watch
 ```

-This will start a watcher that will rebuild ReDNATCO incrementally whenever a project file gets changed.
+This will start a watcher that will rebuild DNATCO incrementally whenever a project file gets changed.
 Note that some more invasive changes or changes to the Webpack configuration may require a full rebuild with `npm run build-dev`.

 #### Development with internal web server

 You may also use the `webpack-dev-server` plugin for local development.
-Webpack will start its own web server that will serve ReDNATCO and incrementally rebuild ReDNATCO in the same fashion as `npm run watch`.
+Webpack will start its own web server that will serve DNATCO and incrementally rebuild DNATCO in the same fashion as `npm run watch`.
 To use Webpack internal server, run
 ```
 npm run serve-dev